 Salesforce will acquire an independent entity that was created to sell Salesforce software at a discounted rate to nonprofits, schools and other groups that struggle to pay for high-value software.
 Salesforce.org, a public-benefit corporation, will instead become a business unit of Salesforce, while the Salesforce Foundation—a nonprofit dedicated to donating to needy groups—will receive the cash. – Therese Politti, Marketwatch.com

-Two of Build Consulting’s partners, Peter Gross and Kyle Haines, have some initial thoughts on this news.
+Build Consulting partner, Kyle Haines, has some initial thoughts on this news.
 Build will be monitoring the effect this deal has on our clients, our nonprofit technology colleagues, and CRM vendors in the large and mid-sized sized nonprofit marketplace.
 This post will be updated as new information becomes available.

 Kyle Haines elaborates, “The nonprofit and higher education sector is no stranger to mergers and acquisitions.
 Since Salesforce.com seems to be positioning this as an acquisition of Salesforce.org, I’m trying to relate this to other acquisitions.
 Some have gone poorly (Blackbaud’s acquisition of Convio) while others have been more promising (Sage’s acquisition of Intacct).

 “Usually, irrespective of how the subsequent integration post-acquisition happens, we can answer the question ‘Why?’ as in ‘Why did this acquisition take place?
 Who does it best serve?’
 In the case of Salesforce.com acquiring Salesforce.org, the answer is murky and we don’t know all the forces that drove the acquisition.
 Expect more details to become clearer as the deal moves forward.